selabhvl/dat250public/expassignments/expass4.md

 ### Introduction

-The goal of this assignment is to get to know the Java Persistence Architecture (JPA).
-This will include setting up a database for experimentation and study object-relational mapping.
+The goal of this assignment is to get to know the Java Persistence Architecture (JPA) and study object-relational mapping.

 Note that this is an **individual** assignment (see Hand-in at the end of the document).